 Sgt.
 Frog has a rather sad example in one chapter.
 Keroro is expecting praise for doing a good job cleaning the house, but is instead met with furious accusations by Natsumi and Fuyuki of screwing with computer networks across the city, and has a nervous breakdown when they refuse to believe his pleas that he's not responsible.
 The real culprits turn out to be the Garuru Platoon, as a prelude to taking over the invasion of Earth.

-Subverted in Naruto, when Tobi claims that he was not behind the Nine-Tailed Fox attacking Konoha despite confirming or expanding on much of what Sasuke was told about him.
+Subverted in Naruto, when Tobi claims that he was not behind the Kyuubi attacking Konoha despite confirming or expanding on much of what Sasuke was told about him.
 A later flashback arc shows that he really was.

 In a non-villainous version, the first plotline in Haiyore!
 Nyarko-san W has two aliens ransack the Great Celaeno Library looking for a forbidden book.
 Mahiro suspects that they wanted Nyarko's overdue library book, because she (unwittingly) tends to be behind these events.
-When it turns out that he had the book they wantednote , he gives a Big "NO!" and Nyarko lightly scolds him for immediately blaming her.
+When it turns out that he had the book they wantednote he was looking at it while in the library and shoved it into his jacket pocket without thinking with the aliens attacked, he gives a Big "NO!" and Nyarko says that it was unfair for him to instantly assume it was her.

 Happens twice in Death Note.
 The first time, a man connected with the Kira investigation gets a (survivable) heart attack simply from the stress of the job; the second time, it's someone else running around with a Death Note supporting Kira's aims.